 - Test and activation including harbour and sea trials;

 - Risk management;

 - System safety and hazardous materials; and

 The support provided by Nova over many years has contributed to the successful launch of all three AWD ships: HMAS Hobart, HMAS Brisbane and HMAS Sydney.

 With Hobart now in operational service with the Australian Navy, and Brisbane conducting crew work ups, work has continued on HMAS Sydney, now alongside at Techport in Adelaide, and Nova is continuing to provide high-end services in support of the harbour and sea trials, engineering support and acceptance services, system safety and sea release activities.

-"Nova worked closely with the Raytheon-led Air Warfare Destroyer Alliance throughout the last 12 years. providing a firm grasp for the Navy's plans moving forward.
+"Nova worked closely with the Air Warfare Destroyer Alliance (ASC, Raytheon and the Commonwealth Project Office) throughout the last 12 years, providing a firm grasp for the Navy's plans moving forward.
 This participation and the quality of Nova's services have seen the company currently supporting SEA 1180 as part of the OPV acquisition process and we are currently supporting the military hydrographic capability as part of SEA 2480 Phase 1," Kormany added.

 Resourcing the growing list of naval shipbuilding programs is not without its challenges, particularly as SEA 1180, SEA 5000 and SEA 1000 all gather pace, placing increasing strain upon the skilled workforce available.
 Nova has responded with an extensive proactive plan to develop the next generation of Australia's naval shipbuilding engineering and project management experts.

 The Nova Graduate Development Program (NGDP) is designed to attract, recruit and retain graduates who have demonstrated the potential to make high level contributions to Nova, both now and in the future.